SE-317-Fall-23/API-Testing-Assign5/README.md

 **Description**: This API endpoint allows the creation of a new user by providing user registration details in the request body.
 Upon successful creation, it returns the newly created user's details as a JSON response.

 The API should validate the inputs against the validation rules given in assignment 4.
 In addition you should ensure that usernames and emails are unique across all users.

-The API should verify if the address is a real adddress by using an external api.
-You can use [Azure address validation](https://learn.microsoft.com/en-us/rest/api/billing/2019-10-01-preview/address/validate?tabs=HTTP).

 The API should store the provided input in a CSV file.
 We are using the CSV file as a DB.